cspotcode/hookable-typescript/README.md

 In this way, `ts-loader` does not need to support custom transformers or diagnostics filtering because plugins can handle that.
 `ts-loader` can be simpler and focus solely on being a good webpack loader.

----

-## Why this approach?
-Why 2 modules?

-Not everything can be accomplished by monkey-patching the official typescript module.
-Some things require code changes.

-I think it would get very messy making large changes to the Typescript codebase, since we want to keep up-to-date with all upstream changes.

-By keeping the code changes as tiny as possible, we hopefully avoid painful merges with upstream TypeScript changes.
-When a new release of Typescript comes out, we should be able to publish a new version of `hookable-typescript` immediately.

-`pluggable-typescript` can live in its own repository without the weight of Typescript's massive git history, coding standards, and build process.
-The bulk of development work will happen in `pluggable-typescript`.
-It will be built against `hookable-typescript`'s API.

 ## Potential use-cases

 Plugins might be written to do the following: